 - Adult offenders convicted of a felony sex offense and registered with local law enforcement, as required

-RELOCATING OUT OF STATE.
+SEX OFFENDERS RELOCATING OUT OF STATE.
 For sex offenders who are moving to another state, the CBI is responsible for notifying the agency that is responsible for registration in the new state of the move.
 Information provided to the state will include the new address where the sex offender plans to reside, the planned date of relocation, and the literal conviction requiring sex offender registration.

 SEX OFFENDER REGISTRATION FORMS.
 The CBI must also provide standardized registration forms used for registering sex offenders to the local law enforcement agencies and is the custodian of all forms and other documents associated with sex offender registration.
+The Notice to Register form is also available via this link.
+All forms are provided in both English and Spanish versions.

 DISCONTINUING THE SEX OFFENDER REGISTRATION REQUIREMENT.
 The CBI processes orders discontinuing a sex offender's registration requirement issued from a Colorado court.
 The onus is on the offender to provide the CBI and the local registration agency with a copy of the court order discontinuing the registration requirement for processing.
 Orders may be provided to the CBI via email, mail, or fax.
 To begin the de-registration process, self-help forms may be found on the Colorado Judicial Branch website.